 It is perhaps in recognition of the limitations of traditional constitutional theory’ that the court has been prepared to innovate on occasion by drawing on contemporary theories of democracy.
 This is evident in body of the courts jurisprudence which I have characterized as ‘aspirational.’In these cases, the question is whether the courts reasoning is persuasive on its own terms and from a realist point of view.

-A.The Constitutional Court’s political process [ rejection of conventional thinking]
+A.The Constitutional Court’s Aspirational political process jurisprudence[ rejection of conventional thinking]

 The courts aspirational process jurisprudence manifests a marked skepticism towords to the outcomes of majoritarian decision making in legislatures and a receptiveness to ‘thick’ anti-pluralist republican and deliberative versions of process theory.[ equality]
 This has been evident both in cases concerning the substantive outcomes of of decisions and the protection of individual rights, which is to be expected, as well as in cases concerning the processes of decision making.
 The constitutional values that have informed the court’s reasoning in the latter kind of case include ‘deliberation’ which is concerned with kinds of reasons that inform decision making , and ‘participation’ , which postulates the inadequacy of mere voting and representation as conditions of constitutionally legitimate decision making. [popular or interest group?]